 4/5

-Consistently charming and as harmonious as ever, this cuvée is consistent, supple and silky on the palate, delivering a fresh, greedy juice of wild blackberry and blackcurrant, coupled with a touch of spice and a few earthy, chalky notes, bordered by deep, refined tannins.
-To our delight, the dapper finish is galvanized by the intensity of the fruit.
-Delicious with lamb tagine from Lozère with apricots and roasted almonds from Roussillon.
-Score = 4.2.
+With its consistent charm and ever-perfect harmony, this cuvée offers a consistent, supple, and silky palate, delivering a delicious and fresh juice of wild blackberry and blackcurrant, coupled with a touch of spice and a few earthy and chalky notes, bordered by deep and refined tannins.
+To our great delight, the lively finish is galvanized by the intensity of the fruit.
+A delight with a Lozère lamb tagine with apricots and roasted almonds from Roussillon.
+Rating = 4.2.

 See all reviews from this customer